cicirello/user-statistician/README.md

 ### `image-width`

-This input controls the width of the SVG.
-The default, `image-width: 472`, should be sufficient in most cases.
-The need to change this input should be uncommon.
-The most likely cases where this input may need to be adjusted is if: (a) your name is extra long, causing the title to overflow the SVG; or (b) you specify an extra long custom title with the `custom-title` input.
-If one or the other of these is the case, then you can either use the `small-title` input to decrease font size of the title, or you can use the `image-width` input to increase the width of the SVG.
-Please note that at the present time you cannot use this input to decrease the width of the SVG.
-The default value works well with the length of the labels of the various stats.
-If you pass a value less than the default, the default will simply be used instead.
+This input is used to set the minimum width of the SVG.
+The action will auto-adjust the width as necessary based on the length of the title, the length of the section headings, and names of languages in the language distribution chart.
+This includes factoring in the specific headings, labels, etc associated with the chosen locale.
+The default, `image-width: 0`, directs the action to strictly base the width of the SVG on its content.
+You only need to use this input if you desire to set a fixed width that is larger.

 ### `hide-keys`